Difference Between Cupboards And Cabinets

 Built-In Cupboards

 These are cupboards that form part of a room’s design.
-They are attached to the room, making them immovable and are not free-standing.
+They are attached to the room, making them immovable and not free-standing.
 They are different from cabinets and are mostly used in the United Kingdom, mostly under a staircase

 Linen Cupboards